Glennpedley/CluelessDevOps/README.md

 Yeah, this is THE file we are reading here.
 The one that gives an explanation (of sorts) of what is in this repository.
 <br>

+<h2> Alright, now comes the "then only.. what I did and how they got here" </h2>
 <p>This is how I am doing the DevOps class homework.
 Starting from totally Dunno Clueless mode, yet again.</p><br>
 First off, to get hands on familiarity with GitHub. <br>Then only go and do the clone lah, commit lah, deploy lah, trigger lah, Actions lah dunno wat shit. <br>
 So I started off, after creating a repository, by learning how to branch off the main. <br>